GabriellaAmah/note-app/readme.md

-** this is a basic note app craeted with a http module.
+** this is a basic note app created with a http module.
-** it helps to store notes based on the topic of the note
+** the note app does the following

+-write notes into a directory
+-group notes with the same topic into the same directory -update an existing topic
+-delete an existing topic
+-read notes

 ** input data in this format
  ```